 “In the World-Unification I became Scientific Adviser to the newly-appointed Ruler of Earth.
 I used the funds to build my first Zephyr, which I currently ride.”

 Lucille held her armrests.
-Akayama’s robot wouldn’t be called ZAB until after her death, when color-designations were introduced with the production of new Zephyrs.
+Akayama’s robot wouldn’t be called ZAB until after her death, when the production of new Zephyrs demanded color-designations.